shrinathrao97/HudsonCampaign/README.md

 # HudsonCampaign
-Files for our dnd campaign
+Files for our dnd campaign.
 If new please read up on the commands:
 - git commit
 - git push
 - git pull